 TEMPORARY SIGN: Any sign not intended for permanent installation, such as banners and signs at construction sites.
 They may be incidental or miscellaneous in nature, such as political and real estate signs.

-TIME AND TEMPERATURE DISPLAY: A variable message sign which displays current time and temperature in a stationary or alternating manner.
+DISPLAY: A variable message sign which displays current time and temperature in a stationary or altertemperature in a stationary or alternating manner.
 Some also display simple messages.